4IceG/ZTE-MF286D/README.md

 > All you need to do is change the apn (for qmi in LuCI) and set up wi-fi/passwords.
 > Wszystko, co musisz zrobić, to zmienić apn (dla qmi w LuCI) i skonfigurować Wi-Fi/hasła.

-> The LED notification option in luci-app-sms-tool is not working, need to be rewritten to handle procd.
+> The LED notification option in luci-app-sms-tool-js is not available yet.
+At the moment, I have moved only basic functionality from Lua to LuCI JS.
-> Opcja powiadomienia LED w pakiecie luci-app-sms-tool nie działa, czeka na przepisanie, aby obsługiwała procd.
+> Opcja powiadomienia LED w pakiecie luci-app-sms-tool-js nie jest jeszcze dostępna.
+Na ten moment z Lua do LuCI JS przeniosłem tylko podstawową funkcjonalność.

 > Main theme: Bootstrap.
 > Główny motyw: Bootstrap.